egreiner/FluentSeq/README.md

 FluentSeq provides a fluent interface for creating easy-to-read sequences, eliminating the need for lengthy if/else statements.
-The library is written in C# 14 and targets .NET Standard 2.0 (.NET and .NET Framework).
+The library is written in C# 13 and multi-targets
+- .NET 6.0 - .NET 9.0
+- .NET Standard 2.0/2.1

+The Test coverage for .NET 6.0 - 9.0 is greater than 95%

-FluentSeq is the successor of IegTools.Sequencer
+FluentSeq is the successor of [IegTools.Sequencer](https://github.com/egreiner/IegTools.Sequencer).

 The library allows you to configure: